Justwhittaker/MusicHub/README.md

 * **AudreyLL88** for her very inspiring ReadME
 * **Code Institute Slack community** for the technical and emotional support
 * **Carl Lubbe**, for all the assistance and help with guidence and UX
+* **Alishia Whittaker**, for the Graphic design and stock images from Canva and your support through all my studies

 **Site for educational purposes only!**